dortania/OpenCore-Install-Guide/ktext.md

 **Must haves**:
 * [VirtualSMC](https://github.com/acidanthera/VirtualSMC/releases)
-   * Emulates the SMC chip found on real macs, needed for all hacks
+   * Emulates the SMC chip found on real macs, without this macOS will not boot
+   * Alternative is FakeSMC which can have better or worse support, most commonly used on legacy hardware.
+Does not support FileVault in OpenCore
 * [Lilu](https://github.com/vit9696/Lilu/releases)
    * A kext to patch many processes, required for AppleALC and WhateverGreen and recommended for VirtualSMC